 The Alachua and Marion MIECHV program participates in statewide and local CQI initiatives.
-Fiscal year 2016-2017 focused on Family Engagement and Child Development CQI activities while fiscal year 2017-2018 focused on Supporting Childhood Development.
-For fiscal year 2018-2019, MIECHV will focus on fatherhood and mental health.
+FY 2017-2018 focused on Supporting Childhood Development while FY 2018-2019 focused on fatherhood and mental health.
 In addition to the CQI initiatives, MIECHV parent educators participate in regular unit meetings and mandatory reflective supervision sessions with the supervisor.
 Quarterly progress visits and in field observations are conducted by Coalition staff.